shulai/qonda/docs/guide.rst

 For use with Python 3.x, sources are translated using 2to3 at install time (plus some manual adjustment).

 Also Qonda supports both PyQt4 and PyQt5.
-PyQt4 is the default.
-See `PyQt5 support`_ for details.
+PyQt5 is now the default.
+See `PyQt4 and PyQt5 support`_ for details.

 This guide assumes use of Python 2.7 and PyQt4, but few (if any) changes are required between versions, the main difference being unicode strings becoming